HSongster/HSongster/README.md

 - 👋 Hi, I’m @HSongster
 - 👀 I’m interested in all things DATA!!
-- 🌱 I’m currently learning Tableau, R and SQL
+- 🌱 I’m currently learning Python, Tableau, R and SQL
 - 💞️ I’m looking to collaborate on any entry to intermediate data analytical projects
 - 📫 How to reach me hosongster@gmail.com